forreya/makers-journal/README.md

-## Makers Portfolio
+# Makers Portfolio

 Documenting my journey through Makers Academy's 16 week Software Development course.

 ## What this repository will include:
-- Completed Challenges
+- Completed challenges/exercises
-- New concepts, ideas, and methods that I learn
+- New concepts, ideas, and methods learned
-- My projects and the processes implemented to reach specific goals
+- Projects and the processes implemented to reach specific goals

 ## Understanding the Layout of Week.md files:
 *Each Week.md file will contain several sections to consolidate all my targets, achievements & learning in general.*